 In Andhra Pradesh also the Vishwakarmis have been subdivided into a number of groups namely the gold-smiths, black-smiths, brass-smiths, carpenters and the stone masons.
 In Andhra Pradesh they also have territorial sub divisions as well.
 They are Murikinadu, Pakinadu, Dravida and a lot more.
 These people of Andhra Pradesh claim the status of Brahmins and follow similar customs as that of the Brahmins.

-there are four divisions of the Vishwakarmis.
+In the state of Kerala there are four divisions of the Vishwakarma Caste.
 The divisions are namely carpenters, braziers, gold-smiths and black-smiths.

 In Karnataka also the Vishwakarma Caste is divided into several subdivisions.
 The sub-divisions are iron-smiths, carpenters, gold-smiths, sculptors and a lot more.
 The Vishwakarma sub-caste in Karnataka does not inter-marry with each other.
 Some of them follow the religion of Lingayatism and the Brahmin culture.